codedx/codedx-kubernetes/codedx/README.md

 This chart contains a reference to stable/mariadb chart version 5.5.0, which deploys MariaDB 10.1.37.

 After installation, you'll be given commands to retrieve the Code Dx admin credentials that were generated.
-Use `kubectl get pods --watch` to check the status of the Code Dx installation. **Change the Code Dx admin password once installation is complete.** Calls to `helm upgrade` on Code Dx will modify the password stored in its secret, but will not change the actual password used by Code Dx. `kubectl` calls for getting the admin password will given different results every time `helm upgrade` is used.
+Use `kubectl get pods --watch` to check the status of the Code Dx installation. **Change the Code Dx admin password once installation is complete.** The secret used to get the admin credentials are only used for the first installation of Code Dx, and can change automatically when using `helm upgrade`.
+After installation and changing the admin password, the secret can be ignored entirely.

-An in-depth installation guide can be found [here.](docs/installation-walkthrough.md)
+A complete installation guide can be found [here.](docs/installation-walkthrough.md)

 **Before installing, you should first read the recommendations below.**